TreeDGS: Aerial Gaussian Splatting for Distant DBH Measurement: Introduction

 \section{Introduction}

-Aerial remote sensing has quickly become a cornerstone of modern environmental monitoring for its ability to survey large areas rapidly and cost efficiently~\cite{AndersonGaston2013UAVSpatialEcology,ColominaMolina2014UASReview,NexRemondino2014UAV3DReview}.
-Yet, despite major gains in sensor resolution, platform stability, and reconstruction pipelines, extracting direct, object-level measurements from aerial imagery remains difficult in structurally complex natural scenes~\cite{DandoisEllis2013RSE,Iglhaut2019SfMForestryReview}.
-Forested environments are challenging: heterogeneous geometry, self-similar textures, frequent occlusion, and strong appearance variability across lighting conditions all weaken the visual cues that aerial reconstruction methods rely upon~\cite{Iglhaut2019SfMForestryReview}.
+Aerial remote sensing has quickly become a cornerstone of modern environmental monitoring for its ability to survey large areas rapidly and cost {efficiently} ~\cite{AndersonGaston2013UAVSpatialEcology,ColominaMolina2014UASReview,NexRemondino2014UAV3DReview}.
+Yet, despite major gains in sensor resolution, platform stability, and~reconstruction pipelines, extracting direct, object-level measurements from aerial imagery remains difficult in structurally complex natural scenes~\cite{DandoisEllis2013RSE,Iglhaut2019SfMForestryReview}.
+Forested environments are particularly challenging as heterogeneous geometry, self-similar textures, frequent occlusion, and~strong appearance variability across lighting conditions all weaken the visual cues that aerial reconstruction methods rely on~\cite{Iglhaut2019SfMForestryReview}.

-A prominent example is tree diameter at breast height (DBH)---a foundational forestry variable that aerial remote sensing struggles to recover reliably.
-Its importance for forestry cannot be understated: DBH measures an individual tree's size and growth stage, and is a primary input to standard allometric models and reporting workflows that estimate wood volume, biomass, and carbon~\cite{Brown1997,IPCC2006,Chave2014,Jenkins2003}.
-In turn, these allometric models underpin decision making used across forestry operations and policy, ranging from timber inventory and silvicultural planning to carbon offset quantification, wildfire risk mitigation, and long-term ecosystem management~\cite{ScottReinhardt_CrownFire_2001, CARB_USForestProtocol_2015}.
+A prominent example is tree diameter at breast height (DBH).
+This describes an individual tree's size and growth stage.
+DBH is an important forestry variable that is a primary input to standard allometric models and reporting workflows to estimate wood volume, biomass, and~carbon~\cite{Brown1997,IPCC2006,Chave2014,Jenkins2003}.
+In turn, these allometric models underpin decision making used across forestry operations and policy, ranging from timber inventory and silvicultural planning to carbon offset quantification, wildfire risk mitigation, and~long-term ecosystem management~\cite{ScottReinhardt_CrownFire_2001, CARB_USForestProtocol_2015}.